 Hakani had one of the most traumatizing childhoods imaginable.
-She was born in 1995 in Brazil as part of the Suruwahá tribe.
+She was born in 1995 in Brazil into the Suruwahá tribe.
 Her name means “smile,” but she had few opportunities for that.

-At the age of 2, she had not yet learned to walk or talk.
-Tribal custom in this case was clear.
-The tribal elders declared that she had no soul and that she should be killed.
+At 2 years old, she couldn’t walk or talk.
+Tribal custom was clear.
+The elders declared she had no soul and must die.

-Her parents killed themselves, rather than follow through on the tribe’s custom.
+Rather than follow custom, her parents killed themselves.
 Her 15-year-old brother tried to bury her alive.
 But she kept crying, and someone dug her up.

-The task then fell to her grandfather.
-He shot her with an arrow.
-He was so distressed by the experience that he too committed suicide.
+Her grandfather shot her with an arrow.
+He was so distressed that he too committed suicide.

 Yet Hakani survived.
-So the tribe abandoned her in the forest.
-She was left to live like an animal for three years—staying alive only because one of her brothers smuggled her food.
-Her arrow wound became infected.
+So the tribe abandoned her.
+She lived like an animal for three years, staying alive because one of her brothers smuggled food to her.
+Her wound was infected.
 She grew incredibly thin.
 She still couldn’t walk.

-Then her brother brought her to Edson and Marcia Suzuki, a missionary couple working in the area.
+Then her brother brought her to Edson and Marcia Suzuki, a missionary couple.
 They rescued her, cared for her, and got her medical help.
-Within a year she was walking and talking.
+Within a year, she could walk and talk.
 Soon she was able to attend school.

 Should we allow indigenous tribes to murder children?
 Believe it or not, the answer to this question is controversial.

-Around 20 tribes are believed to follow this practice.
-Victims of these killings include the disabled, children born to single mothers, and twins.
+Around 20 tribes are believed to follow this practice, killing children who are disabled, born to single mothers, or twins.

 In 2007, Brazilian legislators introduced a bill to end child killings in tribal communities.
-It was called Muwaji’s Law, named after an indigenous mother who would not kill her disabled daughter in 2005.
-The law would require the government to look out for and protect vulnerable babies.
-As Foreign Policy wrote, “It immediately created tensions between those who champion universal human rights, which prioritize the individual, and those who support cultural relativism, which favors the freedom of communities to organize themselves according to their own moral codes.”
+It was called Muwaji’s Law, after a mother who refused to kill her disabled daughter in 2005.
+The bill requires the government to protect vulnerable babies.
+As Foreign Policy wrote, “It immediately created tensions between those who champion universal human rights, which prioritize the individual, and those who support cultural relativism, which favors the freedom of communities to organize themselves according to their own moral codes” (April 9).

 It took eight years to get the bill through the lower house of the legislature.
 It still has not passed the upper house.

-Brazil’s Folha de S. Paulowrote that some anthropologists argue that “the death of babies is part of the cultural identity of these indigenous populations, and white people don’t have to understand it.”
+Brazilian newspaper Folha de S. Paulo wrote that some anthropologists argue that “the death of babies is part of the cultural identity of these indigenous populations, and white people don’t have to understand it.”

-Welcome to the extreme of moral relativism.
-If a tribe thinks that murdering a child is good, who are we to disagree?
+Welcome to the logical (if extreme) conclusion of moral relativism: If a tribe thinks that murdering a child is good, who are we to disagree?
 We have to understand where they’re coming from.

 “Cry aloud, spare not, lift up thy voice like a trumpet, and shew my people their transgression, and the house of Jacob their sins,” God says to those who serve Him (Isaiah 58:1).
-God wants us all to live a joyful life.
-If we warn people when they’re destroying themselves, they have a chance to turn it around.
+God wants everyone to live a joyful life.
+He uses His servants to warn anyone who will listen against the sins that corrupt and destroy them and their children.